Valdorff/rp-thoughts/rpl_staking/draft_higher_level.md

 ## Summary
 ### Goals
-- Concentrate spend on RP goals, particularly incentivizing NOs to create rETH supply by making minipools and rewarding LEB8s more than EB16s
+- Concentrate spend on RP goals, particularly incentivizing NOs to create rETH supply by
+  - rewarding making more minipools
+  - rewarding LEB8s more than EB16s
 - Avoid spend that doesn't support RP goals, particularly unneccessarily rewarding speculation
 - Folks shouldn't feel trapped - some exit friction is ok... predictable is good, and we shouldn't be extortionate
 - Folks shouldn't feel they have to actively modify allocations for every little ratio change

 ### Proposed changes
-- Rewards will scale differently (see [details below](#the-actual-reward-math))
+- Rewards will scale differently (see [details below](#the-actual-reward-math) for the math)
   - Adding a minipool will increase RPL rewards (even if you already had enough staked RPL) **[new]**
   - Converting an EB16 to an LEB8 will increase rewards (even if you already had enough staked RPL)